 International Studies, Russian

-International Studies, Near Eastern Languages and Cultures
+International Studies, East Asian Languages & Cultures

-International Studies, individualized major in Policy and Intelligence Analysis
+Middle Eastern Languages & Cultures, individualized major in Policy and Intelligence Analysis

-Mackenzie Knight is a junior from Westfield, Indiana.
-She is pursuing an individualized major in Policy and Intelligence Analysis and a double major in Arabic, as well as a minor in Spanish.
+Mackenzie Knight is a senior from Westfield, Indiana.
+She is pursuing an individualized major in Policy and Intelligence Analysis, a double major in Middle Eastern Languages and Culture (Arabic), and a minor in Spanish.
 Mackenzie interned in London for Shephard Media, a defense intelligence company, and currently works as an assistant to former Congressman Lee Hamilton.
-Mackenzie serves as Assistant Director of the Union Board Lectures Committee and dedicates time to raising money for Riley Children's Hospital as a member of the Indiana University Dance Marathon Hospital Relations Committee.
-After graduation, Mackenzie hopes to work in the government on intelligence analysis and foreign policy.
+She is also an undergraduate fellow with the James Martin Center for Nonproliferation Studies.
+She spent the past year as a virtual writing intern for the U.S. Department of Veterans Affairs and worked as a Teaching Assistant for a course on U.S. nuclear policy.
+Mackenzie also serves as the Director of Lectures for the Indiana Memorial Union Board.
+After graduation, Mackenzie hopes to pursue graduate studies in the UK, then ultimately a career in intelligence analysis and foreign policy, particularly regarding nuclear weapons.

 International Studies, French

-Marria Peduto is a sophomore from Indianapolis, Indiana double majoring in International Studies and Chinese Language & Culture with the Chinese Flagship program, minoring in Southeast Asian Studies and Business, with a Global Service and Peace Corps Prep certificate.
+Marria Peduto is a junior from Indianapolis, Indiana triple majoring in International Studies, East Asian Languages & Cultures with the Chinese Flagship Program, and Global Food Systems through the Individualized Major Program.
+She is also pursuing a certificate through the Global Service and Peace Corps Prep program.
 Marria studied abroad in Chengdu, China with the U.S. State Department’s National Security Language Initiative for Youth (NSLI-Y) and now serves as the Midwest Alumni Ambassador for the program.
-On-campus, she is a Hutton Honors College Ambassador, GS7 member, Co-Director of Programing for the Luminaries program, Secretariat member of Model United Nations, and works as an assistant in the office of Hamilton Lugar School’s Dean, Lee Feinstein.
-After graduation, Marria hopes to pursue a Master’s degree in gastronomic sciences and global affairs in order to impact the world using gastro-diplomacy to foster cross-cultural communication.
+On campus, she is a Hutton Honors College Ambassador, GS7 member, Co-Director of Programming for the Luminaries program, traveling member of IU’s Model United Nations team, and works as an assistant in the office of Hamilton Lugar School’s Dean, Lee Feinstein.
+After graduation, Marria hopes to serve in the Peace Corps and eventually pursue a Master’s degree in gastronomic sciences and global affairs.
+In her free time, she loves to kayak, cook, and hike through Bloomington’s many trails.

 International Law and Institutions

-East Asian Languages and Cultures, International Studies
+East Asian Languages and Cultures